10. Steve Perryman [1969–1986]

 He was signed in January 1968 to accompany Jimmy Greaves and Alan Gilzean up front.
 Martin Chivers bagged 202 goals in a total of 415 first-team appearances – 174 in 367 competitive games – for the Club.

 Capped 24 times by England, Chivers eventually left for Swiss outfit Servette in July 1976.
-In April 2007, he was inducted to the Tottenham Hotspur Hall of Fame.
+In April 2007, he was inducted into the Tottenham Hotspur Hall of Fame.

 On his time at Spurs, Jones said, “Winning wasn’t enough, it had to be done with a certain style.
 I had 10 years at the club and I loved everything about the period.
 It was a brilliant 10 years for me and I look back on it with great affection.
 It was a privilege to be involved.”